 The Chesapeake Bay and its surrounding waterways provide a habitat for over 3,600 species of plants and animals.
 It is a valuable resource, both recreationally and commercially, to those who live in the basin.
-DNR operates 35 continuous monitoring stations with some of the stations taking readings at multiple depths for a total of 38 stations of interest.
-The majority of these stations take readings every 15 minutes, although some stations take readings every 10 or every 20 minutes.
-Various parameters such as water clarity, dissolved oxygen, and chlorophyll, are used to help determine the health of the water [3].
-Past analyses of this data have been used to determine trends in different regions of the tidal waterways and aid in assessing the success of projects to clean.
+DNR operates 35 continuous monitoring stations.
+Three of these stations take readings at multiple depths for a total of 38 stations of interest.
+All of the stations take readings every 10 to 20 minutes, with the majority taking reading every 15 minutes.
+Various parameters such as water clarity, dissolved oxygen, pH, and chlorophyll, are used to help determine the health of the water [3].
+Past analyses of this data have been used to determine trends in different regions of the tidal waterways as well as aid in assessing the success of DNR funded projects.